dragonlock2/JABI/README.md

 - ADC
 - DAC

-### Extra

-Fun things to look into but unlikely to actually reach
+Fun things to look into one day.

 - CAN DBC
 - DFU beyond USB for MCUboot
 - Alternative functions for pins
+- gRPC server on the microcontroller
+    - may need to convert USB to a serial port or ethernet gadget
+- Ethernet support
+    - Listen for TCP on port 42069 and dispatch to a thread pool, refuse if all used
+- BLE and WiFi support (need to make a dev board)